Cherry Grove Farm

 Cherry Grove Farm has been in the Hamill family since 1902.
 In keeping with the family’s historic commitment to conservation, the farm is managed in cooperation with mother nature.
 Much of the land has been left as wetland and woodland, offering natural habitat for native plants, songbirds, wild turkey, deer, fox and other native creatures.

 Visit the Farm

-Cherry Grove Farm is open to the public, because we understand the importance of knowing exactly where our food comes from.
+We understand the importance of knowing exactly where our food comes from, so Cherry Grove Farm is open to the public.
+Our cheese is made on the farm from our own cows’ milk.
 The meats produced on the farm are processed without nitrates or preservatives so you can expect a clean, quality product.
 Neighbors and customers are encouraged to visit year-round, to enjoy the pastoral setting, participate in tours and classes, and develop a relationship with the source of their food.

 At our on-site Farm Store, we sell our own farmstead cheeses, whey-fed pork, grass-fed lamb, grass-fed beef and pasture-raised chickens and eggs , as well as a plethora of local- and artisan-made goods.